 Nick’s Plumbing and Air Conditioning Services has been experts on how are water leaks detected in and around Houston since 1979.
 Our licensed and experienced technician that is dispatched to your home will perform a series of isolation tests to determine what area of the house the leak is located.

 Once the leak is found, a determination needs to be made if the pipes involved can be repaired or require replacement.
-Your plumbing technician will provide a free written estimate (or a second opinion) on the necessary services.
+Your plumbing technician will provide a written cost evaluation (or a second opinion) on the necessary services.